 2. Any employee’s (including the chief executive’s) personnel file or records, or any other person’s file or record if and to the extent which would entail, or run significant possibility of entailing, an invasion of such employee’s or other person’s privacy.
 (If a member wants to know how the cooperative determines the compensation of employees, the chief executive or his designee will explain this.)

-C. Information which is of a confidential corporate nature will not be provided to members, such as:
+C. Information which is of confidential corporate nature will not be provided to members, such as:

-2. Any information which constitutes a trade secret, process, program, trademark, or other legally protected confidential information or thing owned, protected in confidentiality or contract by the cooperative.
+2. Any information which constitutes a trade secret, process, program, trademark, or other legally protectable confidential information or thing owned, protected in confidentiality or contract by the cooperative.